AmitBhardwaj26/DSA/Leetcode/April/2439. Minimize Maximum of Array/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].
+You are given a 0-indexed array nums comprising of n non-negative integers.

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+In one operation, you must:

+Choose an integer i such that 1 <= i < n and nums[i] > 0.
+Decrease nums[i] by 1.
+Increase nums[i - 1] by 1.
+Return the minimum possible value of the maximum integer of nums after performing any number of operations.
 </p>